Joonha Park

 Simulation models defined implicitly via computer algorithms or specified rules for physical experiments are used increasingly often for various applications.
 I developed a theoretical foundation for statistical inference for implicilty defined models using a concept of simulation metamodel.
 Hypothesis tests can be carried out using this simulation metamodel.
 The inference procedure critically depends on a local asymptotic normality (LAN) result satisfied by the expectation function of a simulation-based log-likelihood estimator.
 This method can enable accurate parameter estimation and uncertainty quantification for partially observed, implicilty defined, stochastic models.
 For instance, it can be used for complex mechanistic models for partially observed Markov processes, where the bootstrap particle filter can give a simulation-based likelihood estimator, although the application area can be much broader than this class of models.

-An R package implementing the methods developed in this paper is available at https://github.com/joonhap/sbi.
+An R package 'sbim' has been developed to facilitate the use of the methods developed in this paper.
+The most up-to-date developer version is available at my Github repository https://github.com/joonhap/sbi.

-Hamiltonian Monte Carlo methods for strongly multimodal distributions
+Automatically-tuned, Tempered Hamiltonian Monte Carlo methods for strongly multimodal, high-dimensional distributions

 Hamiltonian Monte Carlo (HMC) methods have favorable scaling properties with respect to the space dimensions, and thus have become popular tools for data analysis in many fields.
-However, one of the great weaknesses of HMC is that it does not perform well for multimodal target distributions.
+However, HMC does not perform well for strongly multimodal target distributions.
 The Markov chains constructed by HMC methods typically have poor global mixing if the target distribution is multimodal.
-I have developed a method that combines HMC and the tempered transitions method, so that sampling from high-dimensional, strongly multimodal distributions can be carried out.
+I have developed a method that combines HMC and the tempering technique in a way that enables highly efficient sampling from high-dimensional, strongly multimodal distributions.
+This method modulates the mass of the particle being simulated, such that the particle can escape a local mode during the first half of the simulated path and converge to a possibly different local mode during the second half.
+An automatic tuning strategy has been developed for ready implementation.

-Source code for the tempered Hamiltonian transitions method is available at https://github.com/joonhap/tht_source.
+Source code for the automatically-tuned, tempered Hamiltonian Monte Carlo (ATHMC) is available at https://github.com/joonhap/athmc.

 Inference for spatio-temporal partially observed Markov processes